 Black History month is over, but as Carter G. Woodson said, This is the week set aside by the Association for the Study of Negro Life and History for the purpose of emphasizing what has already been learned about the Negro during the year.”
-In The title of Woodson’s stinging editorial echoed this same sentiment “No Study and Consequently, No Celebration”.
-So, let the investment of time into reading and thinking critically about Black history begin now!
-We cover Black history year-round, but here’s how AURN celebrated below:
+The title of Woodson’s stinging editorial echoed this same sentiment – “No Study and Consequently, No Celebration”.
+So, let the investment of reading and thinking critically about Black history begin now!
+We cover Black history year-round, but here’s how AURN celebrated Carter G. Woodson below:

 “AURN Presents: Dapper Freedom Men” – a visual exploration of the words of three historic figures through their style of dress.
 We kicked off the month of February with the Father of Black History Month Carter G. Woodson.
 He was a man who had an extensive plan to reveal the historical truths of Black people.
 He studied immensely.
 Woodson gave us a blueprint to follow and he did it with serious passion and a quiet elegance in style.

 The second installment of the “Dapper Freedom Men trilogy included Frederick Douglass.
 Not knowing his birth date, Douglass along with his wife Ann Murray-Douglass, chose February 14th as the date.
 The abolitionist, orator, writer and statesman was instrumental in moving the needle towards freedom for Black people and did so through dissemination of his image and biography.
 Douglass was the most photographed person of any color in the 1800s – a rarity in a time where photographing was not common practice.